-I Wrote a Book, Now What?
+I Wrote a Book.
+Now What?
 3 Unexpected Ways to Practice Writing After You Publish

 There are two major types of publishing routes: self-publishing and traditional publishing.

-You can learn more about the differences between the publishing and how to pursue them in these posts:
+You can learn more about the differences between the two routes to publishing and how to pursue them in these posts:

 There’s No One Way to Practice Writing